 Related guide: A Guide on SMTP or Simple Mail Transfer Protocol

 There are various technical differences between IMAP and POP3.
 And the below table represents the major functional differences between these two protocols.

 |IMAP is much more sophisticated and allows all the files on the mail server to be accessed by the user.||POP works by approaching your email service and downloading all your incoming messages from it.|

 |You are not directly downloading or storing it on your machine when you read an email message; instead, you are reading it from the email service.||The messages are removed from the email service once they are downloaded onto your desktop or Mac.|

 |Multiple backup copies of the email are stored on the mail server, and it can still be recovered if the message from the local server is lost.||If this is in delete mode, after retrieval, the mail is removed from the mailbox.
 But, after extraction, the mail stays in the mailbox in keep mode.|

 Which protocol should you use?

 Both POP3 and IMAP have their respective pros and cons.

-Now, it depends upon your requirements which protocol you should use.
+Now, it depends upon your requirements on which protocol you should use.
 We recommend the user opt for IMAP.
 It is a widely used protocol.
-The ability to work upon multiple devices and synchronization of email data is a major plus here.
+Working upon multiple devices and synchronizing email data is a major plus here.

-We learned how IMAP is a comparatively better POP3 when it comes to the accessibility and retrieval of email data on a number of devices.
+We learned how IMAP is a comparatively better POP3 when it comes to the accessibility and retrieval of email data on several devices.
 POP3 is also a good protocol.
 It ensures a smooth workflow with its storage function and availability of email data offline.
-However, with IMAP, one need not worry about losing the important email data if anything happens to the local device.
+But, with IMAP, one need not worry about losing the important email data if anything happens to the local device.